What Does “Queued” Mean in Gmail? 10 Proven Fixes for Queued Emails

 There are several reasons why your email might be stuck in Gmail’s queue instead of zipping off to the recipient’s inbox.
 Here’s a breakdown of the common culprits:

-Gmail not updated: An outdated Gmail app might have bugs that prevent it from properly syncing with Gmail servers.
-This can lead to emails not showing up even if they’ve arrived on the server.
+Gmail not updated: An outdated Gmail app can have bugs that prevent emails from syncing properly with Gmail’s servers.
+This leads to queuing issues even if your internet connection is stable.

 10 Ways to fix Gmail queued emails